AshAvalanche/ansible-avalanche-collection/README.md

   - For local networks, **one of the nodes** has to be in the `bootstrap_node` group.
 This node has to **be started first to serve as a bootstrap node** for the others.
 For an example of how to do that, see the [bootstrap_local_network.yml](../../playbooks/bootstrap_local_network.yml) playbook.
 - `ash.avalanche.subnet`:
   - **The node used to make API calls** have to be in the `subnet_control_node` group.
-  - **The nodes to be added as validators** to the subnet have to be in the `subnet_validators` group.
+  - **The nodes to be added as validators** to the Subnet have to be in the `subnet_validators` group.
 The Ansible host has to be able to connect to those nodes via SSH.
 - `ash.avalanche.blockchain`:
   - **The node used to make API calls** have to be in the `subnet_control_node` group.
-  - **The validators** of the subnet have to be in the `subnet_validators` group.
+  - **The validators** of the Subnet have to be in the `subnet_validators` group.
 The Ansible host has to be able to connect to those nodes via SSH.

 ## Roadmap